 The sector covers several distinct markets, such as student accommodation, delayed sales (where owners hope to have some income until they can sell at a favourable rate), and the government's subsidy of rents through Housing Benefit.
 There also tends to be more private renting in certain areas, when there is a special market for short term lettings, such as holiday lets, or a student population.
 However, there has been a substantial increase in supply.
 The principal economic determinants of supply have been not deregulation, but

+'Buy to let' is favoured only if the rate of return (capital accumulation plus rental income, minus expenses) is better than other investments.
 The combination of factors has led to a marked expansion of the sector since 2007, increasing the size of the sector by 50%.

-|An unpopular estate, emptied in
+An unpopular estate, emptied in

 preparation for demolition.